secretstartups/handbook/hiring/principles/index.html.md

 ---
 layout: handbook-page-toc
 title: "Principles"
-description: "We've intentionally crafted our hiring and recruiting practices to align with the GitLab culture, and we've outlined the foundational ethos that drives our talent ethos."
+description: "We've intentionally crafted our hiring and talent acquisition practices to align with the GitLab culture, and we've outlined the foundational ethos that drives our talent ethos."
 ---

 ## On this page